1. Your personal data – what is it?

 To exercise all relevant rights, queries or complaints, in the first instance please contact the SFO Secretary at email@example.com.

-Members can contact the Information Commissioner’s Office on 0303 123 1113 or via email https://ico.org.uk/global/contact-us/email/ or at the Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire.
+If an issue remains unresolved, members are entitled to contact the Information Commissioner’s Office on 0303 123 1113 or via email: https://ico.org.uk/make-a-complaint/ or via the Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire.
 SK9 5AF.